josmar-crwdstffng/angular/aio/content/guide/inputs-outputs.md

 <code-example header="src/app/app.component.html" path="inputs-outputs/src/app/app.component.html" region="together"></code-example>

-The target, `item`, which is an `@Input()` property in the child component class, receives its value from the parent's property, `currentItem`.
+The target, `item`, which is an `@Input()` property in the child component class, receives an associated value from the `currentItem` property of the parent.
-When you click delete, the child component raises an event, `deleteRequest`, which is the argument for the parent's `crossOffItem()` method.
+When you click delete, the child component raises an event, `deleteRequest`, which is the argument for the `crossOffItem()` method of the parent.

 The following diagram shows the different parts of the `@Input()` and `@Output()` on the `<app-input-output>` child component.